holiday cottages Tenby, Wales

 Dog-friendly

-One of three modern suites at Celtic Haven, Gardener's Cottage offers open-plan living and a terraced area with views over the golf course towards the picturesque Pembrokeshire headland.
+One of three modern suites at Celtic Haven, Gardener's Cottage offers open-plan living and a terraced area with views over the pitch and putt golf course towards the picturesque Pembrokeshire headland.
 Gardener's Cottage is an easily accessible property just perfect for a short break or romantic holiday in Wales.

 1